commandrod/manhunt/README.md

-# manhunt
+# Manhunt
-A manhunt spigot plugin.
+Minecraft plugin made for Spigot servers.
 ___

 ### How to install
 Download the jar file here: https://www.spigotmc.org/resources/manhunt-plugin.92337
-Note: The spigot page might be outdated, the updated code is in the github!
+Note: I will try to update the spigot page but the latest release will be on the github releases!
 ___

 ### Plugin commands:
 - ``/manhunt help``<br />
 Shows all commands.

-- ``/manhunt sr [player]`` <br />
+- ``/manhunt speedrunner [player]`` <br />
-Sets speedrunner to [player].
+Defines the speedrunner and puts the game into a ready state.

 - ``/manhunt start``<br />
 Starts the game.

 - ``/manhunt forceend`` <br />
-Force end the game.
+Force ends the game in case of a bug.
+---

 ### Plugin permisions
 - manhunt.admin